The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Terminology and Previous Work

-When dealing with path problems in semicomplete multipartite digraphs, it is often helpful to consider the following decomposition: \begin{lemmaq}[\cite{DBLP:journals/dm/TewesV99}] Let~$D=(V,A)$ be a semicomplete multipartite digraph with color classes~$V_1,\dots,V_c$.
-Then there exists a unique partition of~$V$ into~$R_1,\dots,R_k$, where, for all~$1\leq i\leq k$,~$D[R_i]$ is either a strong component of~$D$ or~$R_i\subseteq V_j$ for some~$1\leq j\leq c$, such that~$R_i\Rightarrow R_j$ for all~$1\leq i<j\leq k$ and there are~$x_i\in R_i$ and~$y_i\in R_{i+1}$ such that~$x_iy_i\in A$ for~$1\leq i<r$. \end{lemmaq} We call this unique partition the linear decomposition of~$D$.
+When dealing with path problems in semicomplete multipartite digraphs, it is often helpful to consider the following decomposition: \begin{lemmaq}[\cite{DBLP:journals/dm/TewesV99}] Let~$D=(V,A)$ be a semicomplete multipartite digraph and let~$V_1,\dots,V_c$ be the color classes of \(D\).
+Then there exists a unique partition of~$V$ into~$R_1,\dots,R_k$, where, for all~$1\leq i\leq k$,~$D[R_i]$ is either a strong component of~$D$ or~$R_i\subseteq V_j$ for some~$1\leq j\leq c$, such that~$R_i\Rightarrow R_j$ for all~$1\leq i<j\leq k$ and there are~$x_i\in R_i$ and~$y_i\in R_{i+1}$ such that~$x_iy_i\in A$ for~$1\leq i<k$. \end{lemmaq} We call this unique partition the linear decomposition of~$D$.
+The sets \(R_1,\dots,R_k\) are the linear components of \(D\).
 There is an~$\Oh(n^2)$ algorithm to find the linear decomposition of a given SMD~\cite{DBLP:journals/dam/Bang-JensenMS13}: Find the strong components, find an acyclic ordering of the strong components and then group together all the vertices from the same color class that form consecutive components in the ordering.

 When constructing~$(s,t)$-quasi-Hamiltonian paths in SMDs, it is sufficient to find a collection of not necessarily internally disjoint~$(s,t)$-paths that cover all color classes such that the union of all these paths is an acyclic digraph.
-This is due to the fact that two path whose union does not contain a cycle can be quasi-merged such that there is at least one vertex from each covered color class: \begin{lemmaq}[{\cite[Lemma 5.1]{DBLP:journals/dam/Bang-JensenMS13}}] Let~$D=(V,A)$ be a semicomplete multipartite digraph,~$P$ be an~$(s_1, t_1)$-path and~$Q$ be an~$(s_2, t_2)$-path such that~$P\cup Q$ does not contain a directed cycle and~$X\subseteq V(P)\cup V(Q)$ be a vertex set where each vertex is from a distinct color class.
-Then~$P$ and~$Q$ can be quasi-merged into a single~$(s_i, t_j)$-path~$R$ covering~$X$, where~$i,j\in\{1, 2\}$.
-Such a quasi-merging can be performed in~$\Oh(|V(P)\cup V(Q)|)$ time. \end{lemmaq}
+This is due to the fact that two paths whose union does not contain a cycle can be combined to obtain a new path that covers at least one vertex from every color class covered by at least one of the paths.